Overwatch (2016 video game): Gameplay

 A screenshot from Overwatch while in-match.
 The player (playing Tracer) and their allies are indicated in blue, while the opposing team is in red.
 The character's health bar is shown on the bottom left, their primary skills and attacks are shown on the bottom right, and their progress towards their ultimate ability is shown in the bottom center.

 Overwatch was an online team-based game generally played as a first-person shooter.
 The game featured several different game modes, principally designed around squad-based combat with two opposing teams of six players each.
 Players selected one of over two dozen pre-made hero characters from one of three class types: Damage heroes that deal most of the damage to attack or defend control points, Tank heroes that can absorb a large amount of damage, and Support heroes that provide healing or other buffs for their teammates.
 (Note: The game originally had four character classes prior to a June 2018 update, which combined the "offense" and "defense" classes into a single "damage" class.)

 Each hero had a unique skill kit, defining their intrinsic attributes like health points and running speed, their primary attacks, several active and passive skills, and an ultimate ability that can only be used after it has been charged through dealing damage to enemies and healing allies.
 Players could change their hero during the course of a match, as a goal of Overwatchs design was to encourage dynamic team compositions that adapt to the situation.
 The game's genre has been described by some journalists as a "hero shooter", due to its design around specific heroes and classes.

 The game featured game modes for casual play, competitive ranked play, and for supporting esports competitions including Blizzard's Overwatch League.
 These modes were generally centered around sequentially securing control of points on the map, or escorting a payload between points on the map, with one team attacking while the other defends.
 Other modes set aside for casual matches include solo and team deathmatch, capture-the-flag, and unique modes run during various seasonal events.

 More recent updates had enabled users to craft their own game modes with a limited set of scripting tools.
 Regardless of winning or losing a match, players gained experience towards a player level, and on gaining a new level, received loot boxes that contain cosmetic items that they can use to customize the appearance of the hero characters but otherwise does not affect gameplay.
-Loot boxes could also be purchased through microtransactions.
+Loot boxes could be purchased through microtransactions.